- No maintenance fees for the first $10,000

 How Do You Open a Wealthfront Account and What Are the Requirements?

-Opening a Wealthfront account is just as easy as most other online platforms — just go to their website and head to their online application (click “Invest With Wealthfront”).
+The account opening process with Walthfront is similar to other online brokerage platforms — just go to their website and head to their online application (click “Invest With Wealthfront”).
 Once there, Wealthfront gives you some simple questions to answer in order to determine your risk tolerance and create a personalized investment plan just for you (you can manually make any changes you need).

 Once that’s done, your account is essentially ready — just transfer funds to your account (you need a minimum of $500) via bank account or wire transfer.
 Just wait a few days for the funds to transfer, and you’re set to go.
 With an account, you’ll have access to their online trading platform, mobile app, and the $2.6 billion of AUM (assets under management) they have to choose from.